-The design of an atom is very similar to that of the solar system yet they are different.
+The design of an atom is very similar to that of the solar system, yet they are different.
 I believe that spotting the similarities and differences in things around us is a good exercise for the mind; it also may lead to conclude positive findings.
 In this regard, I studied the similarities and differences found in four different cases and I draw conclusions accordingly.

-Israel State and ISIS
+First Case: Israel State and ISIS

-- They Started as barbaric entities.
+- They started as barbaric entities.